sanderdw/hassio-addons/dsmr_reader/README.md

 8. Login with admin/admin
 9. Go to Datalogger -> Dataloggerconfiguratie -> Seriële poort and specify the correct USB port
 10. Opslaan/Save and you should see telegrams coming in (http://yourhomeassistant:7777)
-11. [Optional] Install the Home Assistant integration (https://www.home-assistant.io/integrations/dsmr_reader)
+11. [Optional] Install the Home Assistant integration (https://www.home-assistant.io/integrations/dsmr_reader) or use https://www.home-assistant.io/integrations/sql/ to get the data in HA